As part of its information services to its stakeholders, the NJR provide three key ‘Feedback’ services:

 In addition to providing data about the use of implants in primary procedures, NJR Supplier Feedback enables suppliers to access data about the use of their own implants in revision and revision of revision procedures.
 Data is available for all joint types.

 A number of different services are available dependent upon the subscription level, including an Implant Quality Monitoring (IQM) service which provides pre-formatted reports on individual implants and patient reported outcomes.
 Any device supplier wishing to register for a subscription service or to find out more about what the service provides should contact the NJR Service Desk.

 NJR Management Feedback provides hospital-level reports to Trust, Health Board, and independent sector company Chief Executive and Medical Directors.

 The service currently issues an Annual Clinical Report which provides a summary of the activity and outcomes of each hospital within a trust or private company.
-Those trusts that provide implant pricing information to the NJR were provided with the Price Benchmarking INFORM report and, from October 2015, EMBED reports were made available to those trusts who paid a subscription.
-Paying for the EMBED service means that surgeons within the trust are provided with surgeon-level EMBED reports, made available through NJR Clinician Feedback.
+Those trusts that provide implant pricing information to the NJR were provided with the Price Benchmarking INFORM report and, during 2017/18, EMBED reports will be made available to all NHS England trusts and NHS Wales Health Boards as part of the NJR subscription.
+To date, EMBED has attracted an additional subscription.
 For more information about INFORM and EMBED, please see the section ‘Price Benchmarking’.